Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems: Problem Formulation and Framework

 \subsubsection{Rolling Origin Window}

-In practical applications, the forecast is issued periodically for a finite number of future time steps.
-This process is run iteratively in a rolling origin fashion, where the forecast is updated every $v_f$ time steps.
-A schematic of this process is shown in Figure \ref{fig:rolling_origin}.
-This approach involves continuously moving the time window forward by a certain step size after each forecasting iteration.
-For example, if we have a window size of 3 and a step size of 1, we would first generate the predictions and optimize for the steps 1-3, then at a second iteration, the forecasts are issued for the steps 2-4.
+In practical applications, forecasts are issued periodically for a finite number of future time steps.
+This process runs iteratively in a rolling origin fashion, where the forecast is updated every $v_f$ time steps.
+Figure \ref{fig:rolling_origin} illustrates this approach, which involves continuously moving the time window forward by a certain step size after each forecasting iteration.

-The rolling horizon setup enables an update of the prediction using the most recent information.
-When the commitment period is shorter than the forecast horizon, the regular updates create overlaps between prediction windows, when the forecasts associated with a particular target time in the future are released in multiple revisions.
-The overlaps between windows with a rolling origin are shown in the Figure \ref{fig:rolling_origin}.
-The overlapping interval is highlighted in light grey.
+The rolling horizon setup enables prediction updates using the most recent information.
+When the commitment period is shorter than the forecast horizon, regular updates create overlaps between prediction windows, as forecasts for a particular future time point are released in multiple revisions.
+These overlaps are considered when evaluating forecast stability.